presenta-software/doc-presenta-lib/docs/plugins/development.md

 # Plugin development

+In this guide you'll learn the fundamental bits to create your own **PRESENTA Lib** plugin.

 ## What is a PRESENTA Lib Plugin?

 It's a javascript function that exploits the **PRESENTA Lib** APIs in order to add further capabilities.
 To give a glimpse, this is a valid **PRESENTA Lib** plugin (a Block plugin) that does nothing but a console.log: